2

 • 1

 $\begingroup$ I'm not sure I understand the question?
-Both will have both a receiver and a transmitter and therefore can communicate? $\endgroup$ Apr 23, 2020 at 20:56
+Both will have both a receiver and a transmitter and therefore can communicate? $\endgroup$ Commented Apr 23, 2020 at 20:56

 • $\begingroup$ "Why can't a basic receiver do telemetry?"...
 Uh, they can.
 Even the most bargain-basement FlySky ia6 PWM receiver can handle certain telemetry functions. $\endgroup$